carlosabalde/libvmod-cfg/README.rst

 VMOD useful to access to contents of environment variables and local or remote files from VCL, usually for configuration purposes.

-Currently (1) JSON files; (2) Python's ConfigParser .INI-like files; and (3) files containing collections of pattern matching rules are supported.
+Currently (1) JSON files; (2) Python's ConfigParser .INI-like files; (3) files containing collections of pattern matching rules; and (4) Lua scripts (work in progress!) are supported.
 Remote files can be accessed via HTTP or HTTPS.

 Looking for official support for this VMOD?
 Please, contact `Allenta Consulting <https://www.allenta.com>`_, a `Varnish Software Premier Partner <https://www.varnish-software.com/partner/allenta-consulting>`_.